Lisa Brown (artist): Recent projects

 Picture the Dead is a traditional ghost story with a visual twist.
-Co-written with Adele Griffin, the visual clues allow the reader to unravel the mystery in step (or ahead of) the narrator.
+Co-written with Adele Griffin, the visual clues allow the reader to unravel the mystery in step with (or ahead of) the narrator.
 It's not a graphic novel and not an illustrated chapter book, but a novel in which the illustrations are an integral part of the whole.
 It's a book about dealing with the visual clues, but at the same time infused with the more traditional narrative around each image.
 The illustrations are based on old daguerreotypes and albumen prints of anonymous sitters, culled from the Online Prints and Photographs Reading Room of the Library of Congress.
 The background patterns are based on actual Victorian designs.

 The book is set in Brookline, Massachusetts during the American Civil War.
 Haunted by the recent deaths of her twin brother and fiancé, seventeen-year-old Jennie Lovell forges an unlikely friendship with a Spiritualist photographer who helps her to expose tragic family secrets.